rockstor/rockstor-doc/contribute_documentation.rst

 If you are generating videos, and prefer uploading your videos to the Rockstor Youtube channel, please, send an email to support@rockstor.com

-As of this writing, there is a minor problem with the sphinxcotrib.youtube extension for Python 3, below you'll find the commands to install sphinxcontrib.youtube, and sphinxcontrib-fulltoc broken out in Python 2, and Python 3 sections.
+As of this writing, there is a minor problem with the sphinxcontrib.youtube extension for Python 3, below you'll find the commands to install sphinxcontrib.youtube, and sphinxcontrib-fulltoc broken out in Python 2, and Python 3 sections.
 The Python 3 sphinxcontrib.youtube pulls a fixed version from github.